ibzodiaz/segmentation-strategies/README.md

 the precision of boundary detection step whose errors can hurt further model performances.

-• Thematic segmentation with passage retrieval: ranks thematic segments with a dense retriever and keep the top K. It offers the strongest coverage when context is fragmented, at the cost of an index and added latency but some entities can be losed.
+• Thematic segmentation with passage retrieval : ranks thematic segments with a dense retriever and keep the top K. It offers the strongest coverage when context is fragmented, at the cost of an index and added latency but some entities can be losed.